narek-sv/KeyValueStorage/README.md

 // Saves the item and associates it with the key
-// or overrides the value if there is already such item.

-try await storage.save("Alice", forKey: key)
+// or overrides the value if there is already such item. try await storage.save("Alice", forKey: key)

-// Fetches and returns the item associated with the key or returns nil if there is no such item. let value = try await storage.fetch(forKey: key)
+// Returns the item associated with the key or returns nil if there is no such item. let value = try await storage.fetch(forKey: key)

 // Deletes the item associated with the key or does nothing if there is no such item.